 It's going to cost less to feed the pilgrims this Thanksgiving.

-Grain futures were mostly higher Thursday on the Chicago Board of Trade.
+Grain futures were mixed Friday in early trading on the Chicago Board of Trade.

 Shares of First Solar Inc. tanked Friday, a day after the company reported third-quarter earnings that missed Wall Street expectations.